focal-lab/focal-website-2/content/positions/extension-data-scientist/index.md

 - Bachelor's degree, Master's degree, or Ph.D. in computer science, data science, ecology, environmental science, forestry, geographic information science, robotics, or a related field
 - Experience using Python for software development and/or data science, including collaboration using version control tools such as Git and GitHub
-- Experience collecting and/or analyzing drone-derived imagery of vegetation
+- Experience collecting and/or analyzing aerial imagery of vegetation
 - Experience with scripted geospatial data processing and analysis
 - Excellent organizational skills for data management and project coordination
 - Attention to detail